arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 <!-- ---------------------------------------------------------------------- -->

 @startDocuBlock UserHandling_grantCollection
-@brief Grant or revoke access to a collection.
+@brief Grant or disallow access to a collection.

-@RESTHEADER{PUT /_api/user/{user}/database/{dbname}/{collection}, Grant or revoke collection access}
+@RESTHEADER{PUT /_api/user/{user}/database/{dbname}/{collection}, Grant or disallow collection access}

 @RESTBODYPARAM{grant,string,required,string}
 Use "rw" to grant read and write access rights, or "ro" to grant read-only access right.
-To revoke access rights, use "none".
+To explicitly disallow access, use "none".

 @RESTURLPARAMETERS